 Special Accommodations: LBCC is committed to inclusiveness and equal access to higher education.
-If you have approved accommodations through the Center for Accessibility Resources (CFAR) and would like to use your accommodations in this class, please talk to your instructor as soon as possible to discuss your needs.
-You should meet virtually with your instructor during the first week of class if:
+If you have approved accommodations through the Center for Accessibility Resources (CFAR) and would like to use your accommodations in this class, please contact your instructor as soon as possible to discuss your needs.
+If you think you may be eligible for accommodations but are not yet registered with CFAR, please visit the CFAR Website for steps on how to apply for services, or call 541-917-4789.
+Online course accommodations may be different than those for face to face courses, so it is important that you make contact with CFAR as soon as possible.